ekabelly/ReactCountries/README.md

 npm install wait for the procces to complete

-type in nodemon server.js now the server is up.
+type in npm start. now the server is up.

 using the browser, open localhost:5000